rackerlabs/simpl/README.md

 - body: a decorator that parses a call body and passes it to a route as an argument.
 The decorator can apply a schema (any callable including a voluptuous.Schema), return a default, and enforce that a body is required.
 - paginated: a decorator that returns paginated data with correct limit/offset validation and HTTP responses.
 - process_params: parses query parameters from bottle request

+## <a name="chronos"></a>Date/Time Utilites

+Provides functions that consistently format date/time and timestamp data for use in APIs.

 ## release